 Ligustrum lucidum 'Excelsum Superbum'

-This is the variegated version of Ligustrum lucidum so below I've cut and pasted all I wrote on that subject.
+This is the variegated version of Ligustrum lucidum so below I've cut and pasted an edited version of what I wrote on that subject - in square brackets.
 This one is the same except : being variegated (white margins to the leaf) it's slower growing (15ft after 20 years) and in very harsh winters will show a bit of frost damaged on the variegated margins.
 There's a row near the Blacksmith's Arms in Adversane (quarter of a mile north of the nursery on the A29) but the finest one I have ever seen ever anywhere is by the bandstand in the Carfax in the middle of Horsham in West Sussex.
 Magnificent.
-If you can find somewhere to park (good luck), it's a good reason to visit Horsham.
+If you can find somewhere to park, it's a good reason to visit Horsham.
 This is pictured - but over 10 years ago.
 You should see it now.
 There's a lovely Cork Oak (Quercus suber) nearby that we supplied about 20 years ago, while you're there.